rohitrnath/Monocular-Depth-Estimation-and-Segmentation/README.md

 [Mean IoU implementatation](https://github.com/rohitrnath/Monocular-Depth-Estimation-and-Segmentation/blob/master/criterion/mIoU.py)

-All the loss criterion used such as SSIM, MSE, L1 and L2 regularises also can be use for evaluation.
+All the loss criterion used such as SSIM, MSE and L1 regulariser also can be use for evaluation.

 ### Evaluation Plots